agarwalutkarsh554/RepoOfTime/Java/README.md

 # Java

-Java projects for eclips and IntelliJ IDEA in this subrepodtory. sub-repository.
+Java projects for Eclipse and IntelliJ IDEA in this sub-repository.
 See the Contributing.md the in root of the repository for contributing.

 ## Projects